-The main reasons for the PY16 carryover funds to be placed into PY17:
+Main reasons for the 2017 carryover funds to be placed into 2018:

-- Unspent Administrative monies totaled \$138,959 because the WCCNM Board did not utilize the carved-out Admin funds set aside for any desired Contracted Services.
-Further, Legal Expenses were minimal. - The Adult/ Dislocated Worker carry-in of \$578,873 was due to requests made by AE for the service provider to assist in budget traversing into the new year. \$50,000 of this was spoken for in OJT trainings contracts which cross years and will be paid in PY17. - MRCOG staff monitor the grant balances by customer types to ensure leaving enough funding to cover the transition period from July 1 to October 1, the new federal fiscal year.
+- Unspent Administrative monies totaled \$142,104 because the WCCNM Board did not utilize the carved-out Admin funds set aside for any desired Contracted Services.
+Further, Legal Expenses were minimal. - The Adult/ Dislocated Worker carry-in of \$892,520 was due in part to requests made by AE for the service provider to assist in budget traversing into the new year.
+Even so \$394,032 of this is spoken for in OJT trainings contracts which cross years and will be paid in 2019, the following year. \$708, 324 of this is Dislocated worker monies.
+These clients are typically the hardest to obtain and serve and this year was no exception.
+New outreach strategies are being implemented by direction of AE to service provider to increase efforts. - The Youth carry-in of \$535,489 was due to service provider staff turnover and time needed to train new staff program details. - MRCOG staff monitor the grant balances by customer types to ensure leaving enough funding to cover the transition period from July 1 to October 1, the new federal fiscal year.
 It is prudent for the WCCNM to ensure that carryover monies are available to ensure businesses and job seekers will still continually be served in the first quarter of the program year, and priority of service is always active under WIOA. - Central New Mexico allocation (WCCNM's formula allocation) is based on the State's demographics of our counties, business needs, prior year utilization of grant monies and other State determined factors.
 This formula allocation also means that large amounts of dislocated worker funds may be available for transfer into the adult fund or for carryover into the new program year. - WCCNM's grant defines the term of time as two years knowing that there are delays in setting up the state of New Mexico purchasing orders each year and the fact that the larger portion of the monies is with the Fiscal Year (FY) or the bulk of Federal monies are accessible October 1st each year rather than the Program Year (PY) State monies that are accessible in theory with the start of the new year, July 1st.